rajurai/ProjectMyGit/image.md

 GET     | /images/\<image_id>        |Get a specific image

 <p>
-It will show a specific images information matching with an image id we are passing in URI.
+It will show a specific image information matching with an image id we are passing in URI.
 </p>

 <p><b>Normal response code</b>: 200